wrinkledeth/randcast_contracts/design.md

 # Controller Flow / Smart Contract Design

-This note explores all the compenents of the controller contract and how they interact with each other (Note: need to draw a new design diagram)
+This note explores all the compenents of the controller contract and how they interact with each other.
+(Note: need to draw a new design diagram)

 We will consider if we can have an improved design for solidity contract.

 Can we get rid of anything?

 ## Function List and Definitions